Klaterrr/Klaterrr/README.md

 # Hello, Universe! 👋

-I'm known as @Klaterrr, Kuretaru, Ivan, or Johan – pick your favorite!
+I'm known as @Klaterrr, Kuretaru, Shanaecl, Ivan, or Johan – pick your favorite!
 I'm an explorer of the digital realm, with a passion for pushing the boundaries of what's possible.

 ## Areas of Fascination and Focus 🧠